 Coronary Heart Disease Clinic

-Review appointments will be organised by your Case management for the annual review of patients with a history of Coronary Heart Disease.
+Review appointments will be organised by your GP or Nurse Practitioner for the annual review of patients with a history of Coronary Heart Disease.

-Review appointments will be organised by your case management team to discuss the management of your diabetes, or if you wish more information please visit Tayside Diabetes Managed Clinical Network.
+Review appointments will be organised by your GP or Nurse Practitioner to discuss the management of your diabetes, or if you wish more information please visit Tayside Diabetes Managed Clinical Network.

-Your case management team will be happy to discuss all forms of contraception with you.
+Your GP or Nurse Practitioner will be happy to discuss all forms of contraception with you.
 For further information on sexual health and local services visit SH & BBV Tayside.

 The Sexual Health Clinic in Arbroath or Ninewells can fit the IUD (coil) you can contact the department on 01382 425542.